gamesbook/protograf/docs/source/core_shapes.rst

       - *centre* at x-position ``2`` cm and at y-position ``1`` cm, with a *radius* size of ``1`` cm
       - *sides* - ``10``
-      - *radii* - set to ``True`` to force lines to be drawn from the centre of the polygon to each of its vertices; the radii properties are then set:
+      - *radii* - set to ``*`` to enable lines to be drawn from the centre of the polygon to all of its vertices; the radii properties are then set:

         - *radii_offset* - set to ``0.75`` cm; distance away from the centre
           that the radii will start